DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/functional-style-selectors.md

 Method | Type | Description
 ------ | ----- | -----
-`withText(text)` | Selector | Creates a selector that filters a matching set by the specified text.
+`withText(text)` | Selector | Creates a selector that filters a matched set by the specified text.
 Selects elements that *contain* this text.
 To filter elements by *strict match*, use the `withExactText` method.
 The `text` parameter is case-sensitive.
-`withText(re)` | Selector | Creates a selector that filters a matching set using the specified regular expression.
+`withText(re)` | Selector | Creates a selector that filters a matched set using the specified regular expression.

 ```js
 // Selects label elements that contain 'foo'.